 Internal apps are company-specific apps developed by your organization that you might not necessarily want to be searchable in the public app store, but you want your users to have access to this application from their device.

-- Add it Google Play as a private application.
+- Add it to Google Play as a private application.
 These applications are added as public applications in the Workspace ONE UEM console after publishing in Google Play.

 - Host the application .apk file as a local file.
 For Android 6.0+ devices only.